evalapplydotorg/tblm-private/content/posts/2020-12-13-selenology-by-apoorva-saini.md

   bound by mind and desire, separated in space and time and matter.
 Great for literature, but not a happy state of affairs for lovers.
 Apoorva Saini's story introduces another word, an ancient Swedish word: \"särbo\".
-It might make you rethink the gravitational theory of love.  "
+It might make you rethink the gravitational theory of attraction.  "
 slug: ?p=1152
 type: post
 year: "2020"